CalebMueller-UH/CalebMueller-UH.github.io/essays/good_bad_js.md

 ---
 layout: essay
 type: essay
-title: "Javascript: The Good, The Bad, and The Future"
+title: "The Good, The Bad, and JavaScript"
 # All dates must be YYYY-MM-DD format!
 date: 2023-01-15
 published: true